 Domestic public resources

-To increase investment in sustainable development, UN Habitat recognizes the urgent need to increase mobilization of domestic resources and build institutional capacity of developing countries.
-A whole-of-government approach that includes enhancing domestic tax capacity and the quality of public expenditures is integral to improving sustainable development outcomes.
+To increase investment in sustainable development, UN Habitat recognizes the urgent need to increase mobilization of domestic resources, enhance the quality of public expenditures and build institutional capacity of developing countries.
 However, international efforts to support an enabling environment at the national level often overlook the critical role that local governments play in localizing investment in SDGs.

 Decentralization of Service Delivery to the Local Level

-Increasingly, countries are decentralizing essential services to subnational levels, including the transfer of responsibilities for the delivery of key services such as education and health to local governments.
+Increasingly countries are decentralizing essential service delivery to local governments.
 A 2020 OECD report recognizes decentralization as among the most significant reforms of the past 50 years.
 While multi-level governance has emerged as a key approach to delivering local services, the international financial architecture has not kept pace with this trend and has not fostered a conducive environment for effective local financial capacity, institutions and systems.
-Often, decentralization of service delivery to the local level takes place without the allocation of resources necessary to sustainably fund services.
-Local governments face financial strains due to growing populations, which limits their capacity to deliver services, invest in SDG impact and respond to the climate and other crisis.
-Furthermore, inter-governmental transfers are often ineffectively designed or slow to account for rapid urbanization due to insufficient tracking or lagging data.
+Often, decentralization of service delivery takes place without the allocation of resources necessary to sustainably fund services.
+Local governments face financial strains due to growing populations, which limits their capacity to deliver services, manage growth and plan for housing and respond to the climate crisis.

-Local Own Source Revenues and Land Value Capture
+Local Own Source Revenues

-In lower-income countries, the financial pressure on sub-national governments is compounded by weak public financial management systems and constrained own-source revenues.
-Sub-national governments often lack the necessary resources and institutional capacity to implement reforms that would optimize their revenue generation.
-As a result, significant opportunities for increasing local revenues remain untapped, hindering local governments’ ability to fund essential services and invest in critical infrastructure.
+In lower-income countries, the financial pressure on sub-national governments is compounded by weak public financial management systems and constrained own-source revenues (OSR).
+Sub-national governments often lack the resources and institutional capacity to implement reforms to optimize local revenue generation, however, OSR optimization is the cornerstone of local development and essential condition for accessing external finance as well.
+As significant opportunities for increasing local revenues remain untapped, local governments’ ability to fund essential services and invest in critical infrastructure is hindered.

+Where subnational governments have been delegated tax and revenue authority, it is essential to build their capacity to fully utilize this power through effective accountability frameworks.
+For example, to mobilize land-based finance and property taxes, political will, institutional coordination between land administration and revenue collection offices, and the capacity to develop efficient cadastres and property valuation methods must be in place.
+UN-Habitat empowers local governments to improve their financial position by strategically optimizing their own revenue sources and unlocking the financial potential of urban land through land-based finance.
+Optimizing OSR brings significant governance benefits, fostering transparency and accountability as citizens become more engaged in how their taxes and fees are spent.

+Mobilizing Resources Through Land Value Capture

-Taxes on land that are commonly devolved to subnational governments remain particularly underleveraged.
+Land-based finance and taxes remain particularly underleveraged.
 Land and property represent the world's largest asset class, valued at over $300 trillion, yet it contributes minimally to global tax revenue.
 In lower-income countries, on average, taxes on land and property only contribute less than 1% of total general government revenues.
 There is a very strong case for the usage of land-value capture mechanisms to finance sustainable urbanization and SDG impact, particularly in urban areas where land values appreciate rapidly as the result of public investment.
 In some instances, the mere act of re-zoning land from rural to urban can lead to a land-value increase of up to 400%.
-If city governments were able to capture the increased land value generated by public interventions and investments through property taxes, charges and other mechanisms (e.g., developer obligations), it could significantly help fund investments in public goods to advance SDG impact, thus effectively realising the social function of land and property.